MoralCode/ooosvn/extension/readme.txt

 should be more straight forward.

-1. Install the ooosvn-0.3.9.zip package using OOo's package manager, Tools > Package Manager (Extension Manager after 2.1) .
+1. Install the ooosvn-0.3.9.zip package using OOo's package manager, Tools > Package Manager .
 This will install the BASIC modules and will give you the SVN menu.
+With OOo 2.4 or later and OOoSVN 0.3.10 or later, the extension can be updated from within the Package Manager, including by checking packages against the OOo Extensions repository.

 2. If doing an upgrade it is strongly recommended that you run Tools > Add-Ons > Install OOoSVN scripts to upgrade the scripts.
 If this is a fresh install, use